Pad2G/TweetSpam/README.md

 TweetSpam
 =========
-A C# CLI for Twitter that has recently become a simple Spamming Utility.
+A C# CLI for Twitter.

 TweetSpam uses TweetSharp libraries to communicate with Twitter APIs.